Justice Dept. provides judge with redacted Trump affidavit - NewsBreak

 “The United States has filed a submission under seal per the Court's order of Aug.
 22,” Justice Department spokesman Anthony Coley said in a statement.
 “The Justice Department respectfully declines further comment as the Court considers the matter.”

-U.S. Magistrate Judge Bruce Reinhart had given the department until Thursday at noon to propose to him the redactions to the affidavit it wanted to make before any portion of it was released to the public.
-But he acknowledged on Monday that it was possible that the redactions, or blacked-out portions, would be so extensive as to make the document essentially incomprehensible.
+Reinhart had given the department until Thursday at noon to propose to him the redactions to the affidavit it wanted to make before any portion of it was released to the public.
+But he acknowledged on Monday that it was possible that the redactions, or blacked-out portions, would be so extensive as to leave the public version of the document without any meaningful information.

 The affidavit is likely to contain key information about the FBI's basis for executing a search warrant at Mar-a-Lago in Palm Beach on Aug.
 8. Documents already made public as part of the investigation show that the FBI retrieved from the property 11 sets of classified documents, including information marked at the top secret level.

+The Justice Department has opposed the release, saying the disclosure risks compromising an ongoing criminal investigation, revealing information about witnesses and divulging investigative techniques.

-Reinhart has said that though he was sensitive to the department’s concerns, he was not inclined to keep the entire document sealed.
-He directed officials to give him a version of the document redacting the information it wants to keep secret.
+Reinhart has said that though he was sensitive to the department's concerns, he was not inclined to keep the entire document sealed and directed officials to submit to him redactions of the document reflecting the information it wants to keep secret.

 Find more on Donald Trump-related investigations: https://apnews.com/hub/donald-trump